Creative minds behind student mental wellbeing at RMIT

 “We wanted to hear the student voice loudly, so it had to be led by them.
 It really paid off.”

 A participant in the Australian Network on Disability's Access and Inclusion Index since 2016, Vanna says the Index is a tool that gives them valuable opportunities to measure their progress and identify areas for improvement, which helps guide their actions.

 “Importantly, the [Index] scores also help us engage with accountable leaders,” said Vanna.

 “We have a supportive leadership here at RMIT, which is evidenced by their endorsement of the Framework.
 Having their backing makes true success so much more achievable.”

 About the Access and Inclusion Index

 The Access and Inclusion Index is Australia’s foremost corporate benchmarking tool for inclusion of people with disability.
-It provides a unique opportunity for organisations to understand and measure access and inclusion across ten key business areas.
-It provides practical insights into areas of strength and opportunity that can be used as a roadmap for ongoing improvement.
+It supports organisations to assess their performance across 10 key business areas, which contributes to an overall score out of 100.